Update (April 18, 2017) --

-Five sections of four arterials throughout Kirkland will receive new surfaces in 2017.
-The City is planning to pave sections of Kingsgate’s 124th Avenue Northeast, Bridle Trails’ 116th Avenue Northeast, Juanita’s Forbes Creek Drive and South Rose Hill’s Northeast 80th Street, as well as the bridge crossing Interstate 405 at Northeast 72nd Place.
-The City will also prepare Norkirk’s Third Street this year for the new surface it will receive in 2018 by improving sidewalk access to 30 wheelchair ramps and by upgrading a water main in advance of 2018’s street paving schedule.
+Later in the construction season, Kirkland will also pave sections of Kingsgate’s 124th Avenue Northeast, Bridle Trails’ 116th Avenue Northeast, Juanita’s Forbes Creek Drive, 93rd Avenue Northeast and 100th Avenue Northeast, as well as South Rose Hill’s Northeast 80th Street, and the bridge crossing Interstate 405 at Northeast 72nd Place.
+The City will also prepare Norkirk’s Third Street this year for the new surface it will receive in 2018 by improving sidewalk access to 30 wheelchair ramps and by upgrading a water main.

 The 2012 Streets Levy doubled the number of arterial lane miles Kirkland resurfaces each year to 10, empowering the City to